 The Company's capital management objective is to safeguard its ability to function as a going concern to maintain and grow its operations and to fund its development activities.
-Microbix defines its capital to include the revolving line of credit, shareholders' equity, the Business Development Bank capital loans, and the debentures.
-The capital at December 31, 2018 was \$16,501,260 (2017 - \$24,353,842).
+Microbix defines its capital to include the drawn portion of the revolving line of credit, shareholders' equity, the Business Development Bank capital loans, and the debentures.
+The capital at June 30, 2019 was \$17,396,760 (2018 - \$24,570,181).